-Travellers to Morocco find it hard to resist the lure of the imposing Atlas Mountains, which arc southwards from the Mediterranean coast for 1,000 miles (1,609km) and offer adventurers a trekker's paradise.
+Travellers to Morocco find it hard to resist the lure of the imposing Atlas Mountains, which arc southwards from the Mediterranean coast for 1,000 miles (1,609km) and offer adventurers a rugged paradise.

 The range of tours and hikes on offer is spectacular but perhaps even more fascinating is spending some time with the local Berber people who offer deep insight into the landscape and its stories.
 For those who prefer to book tours, a number of reputable companies will design trips through the mountains to suit travellers' needs.